SFU-CMPT-201/a8-pub/README.md

 ## Other Requirements and Exceptions

 * Your code must not have any memory leaks or memory access errors.
 Use appropriate sanitizers and test your code to make sure you do not have any memory issues.
+Make sure you also use the debug option enabled in `CMakeLists.txt` to compile your code with debug information.
 * Your child processes may exit without freeing all their memory.
 You do not need to handle such cases.
 * You do not need to support either `>` (output redirection) or `|` (pipe).